BaxterStockman/bashlib/README.md

 make install
 ```

-In addition to the typical options, `configure` recognizes theses environment
+In addition to the typical options, `configure` recognizes these environment
 variables:

 - `otherlibdirs`: a colon-separated list of directories.  `bashlib` will search